What is the Arkansas Gleaning Project?

 Be Part of the Solution

-The Alliance and SoSA have only scratched the surface of fields in our state that could be available for gleaning.
+The Alliance and SoSA are always looking for growers who wish to contribute their excess seasonal produce to the program.
 With rising gas and food prices and declining donations, Arkansas’s food banks need this local source of food to help meet the ever rising need.
 If you are an Arkansas grower, your unharvested produce could be the solution to increasing the quantities of food we need to feed the hungry of our state.
+All donated produce is weighed and growers receive charitable tax donation receipts.